thisispete/ScraperBike/README.md

 #Scraperbike

-OWA be **hella retarded**, this shit here will gost-ride the motherfucking cloud, go 18 dummy in your busted-ass ride!
+Enterprise OWA be **hella retarded**, this shit here will gost-ride the motherf*cking cloud, go 18 dummy in your busted-a$$ ride!
 For real.

 (Scrapes your OWA Calendar and publishes an ics file that you can subscribe to via your favorite calendar app.)

 ##That Go

+###Installation

+- create a new heroku app
+- follow the instructions to git push your files to heroku
+- do all the following config using your credentials / config settings / etc
+- subscribe to your new calendar at http://[yourappname].herokuapp.com/calendar

+### Config

 edit the **config.json** with *username, password, url*